I’ll pay you ten dollars to mow my lawn. I’ll pay you $500,000 to build me a house.

-When two types of contracts are compared, it often means that the parties involved in the agreement can decide which one to use.
+Comparing two types of contracts often means that the parties involved in the agreement can decide which one to use.
 This is not the case for express and implied contracts.
 The nature of the agreement determines that for you.

 While simple contracts require consideration, they don’t have to be express contracts to be legally binding.
-The agreement in a simple contract can be implied as well.
+The agreement is a simple contract that can be implied as well.

 An unconscionable contract refers to an agreement that is so obviously one-sided and unfair to one of the parties involved that it can’t be enforceable by law.
-If a lawsuit is filed regarding an unconscionable contract, the court will likely rule it to be void.
+The court will likely deem it void if a lawsuit regarding an unconscionable contract is filed.
 No damages are paid, but the parties are relieved of their contractual obligations.

 There are a few things that make a contract unconscionable: